cairo-book/cairo-book/src/ch09-00-02-contract-dispatcher-library-dispatcher-and-system-calls.md

     }
 }
 ```
+<span class="caption">Listing 9-3: A sample contract which uses the Contract Dispatcher</span>

 As you can see, we had to first import the `IERC20DispatcherTrait` and `IERC20Dispatcher` which was generated and exported on compiling our interface, then we make calls to the methods implemented for the `IERC20Dispatcher` struct (`name`, `transfer`, etc), passing in the `contract_address` parameter which represents the address of the contract we want to call.